intel/stacks/dsrs/spark/README.md

 The difference in the name resides in the tag postfix.
 OpenBLAS image tag ends with `-oss` meaning "open source software", this type of naming convention is used to indicate that the image has no Intel specific software included.

-For the following steps of the documentation, we will use the MKL image as reference, nevertheless it is the same for both flavor of images.
+For the following steps of the documentation, we will use the MKL image as reference, nevertheless it is the same for both flavors of images.

 ## Build DSRS Spark image